-Distribution: Both sides of the Cascades in Washington; Alaska south to California, east to Montana and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to Montana and Utah.

 Conservation Status: Not of concern